General Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Papilledema refers to swelling of the optic disc caused by raised intracranial pressure.
 It is typically associated with symptoms of elevated intracranial pressure, such as headaches, pulsatile tinnitus, and transient visual obscurations.
-The visual hallmarks are relatively spared visual acuity in the setting of bilateral optic disc edema with enlarged blind spots, nasal visual field loss, or constriction of the visual fields.
-The causes of papilledema can be categorized into intracranial mass lesions or fistulas, venous sinus thrombosis, meningitic processes, subarachnoid hemorrhage, traumatic brain injury, and idiopathic intracranial hypertension.
-A multicenter, randomized clinical trial evaluated the efficacy of acetazolamide in addition to dietary changes for treatment of idiopathic intracranial hypertension.
-In addition, there have been advances in technologies, such as optical coherence tomography (OCT), nonmydriatic fundus photography, and automated image analysis in the detection and assessment of papilledema.
-The author addresses these issues in this updated review of papilledema.
+The visual hallmarks include relatively spared visual acuity and color vision in the setting of bilateral optic disc edema, though visual field deficits might include enlarged blind spots, nasal visual field loss, or constriction of the visual fields.
+The causes of papilledema can be categorized into intracranial mass lesions or fistulas, venous sinus disorders, meningeal processes, subarachnoid hemorrhage, traumatic brain injury, and idiopathic intracranial hypertension.
+The fundus exam and ancillary analyses, such as OCT, nonmydriatic fundus photography, and automated image analysis, have been used to diagnose papilledema.
+Treatment options for papilledema are determined by the underlying cause.
+The randomized, placebo-controlled IIH Treatment Trial, which was published in 2014, provided the first rigorous evidence for the benefit of acetazolamide in the management of papilledema secondary to idiopathic intracranial hypertension.

 • Papilledema is optic disc swelling due to axoplasmic stasis caused by raised intracranial pressure. | |